peterdongan/UndoService/README.md

 * https://stackoverflow.com/questions/129389/how-do-you-do-a-deep-copy-of-an-object-in-net
 * https://stackoverflow.com/questions/78536/deep-cloning-objects

-For the GetState and SetState methods, here are two examples of what not to do, and one example that works:
+For the GetState and SetState methods, here are two examples of what not to do, and one example that works.
+The full code for these examples is in the Test project.

 ### GetState()